game-stop/veejay/veejay-current/veejay-server/doc/Installation.md

  ./configure
  make && make install
 ```
+__Nota :__ in some configuration you will have to rebuild the shared libraries cache just after veejay-server installation (ex `sudo ldconfig` or similar)

 If you want veejay to be optimized for the current cpu-type, you do not need to pass any parameters.
 If you do not know what cpu veejay will be running on , pass `--with-arch-target=auto` to configure.